compsocialscience/summer-institute/2021/hong_kong/apply.md

 2. your CV;
 3. a publication or writing sample that best represents your research ability and interests.

 **In order to be guaranteed full consideration, all application materials must be submitted by April 15.** All application materials must be submitted through [Google Form](https://forms.gle/i9uq6ugGLoJTJwTn7).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by **April 23**, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants through e-mail by **April 23**, and will ask participants to confirm their participation very soon thereafter.

-Inquiries can be sent to sicss.hongkong@gmail.com.
+Inquiries can be sent to **sicss.hongkong@gmail.com**.